 I have made many pushers and almost as many tractors.
 I find that tractors are easier to adjust, and I am sure that they climb as well as pushers.
-I dislike pushers for three reasons: -- first, it is difficult to make them circle satisfactorily throughout the entire flight; second, it is hard to determine the correct amount of elevator dihedral to prevent the model from swinging; third, since the leading airfoil in either a pusher or a tractor should be of higher camber than the following airfoil, the main wing of a pusher cannot have as high a camber as is desirable without overcambering the elevator to be just as stable as the pusher, and that it rides the thermals better.
+I dislike pushers for three reasons: -- first, it is difficult to make them circle satisfactorily throughout the entire flight; second, it is hard to determine the correct amount of elevator dihedral to prevent the model from swinging; third, since the leading airfoil in either a pusher or a tractor should be of higher camber than the following airfoil, the main wing of a pusher cannot have as high a camber as is desirable without overcambering the elevator section.
+In all, I believe the tractor to be just as stable as the pusher, and that it rides the thermals better.